JOHNMACKAY.NET

 Defining equilibrium as a 'setting of scales equal' philosophically prioritizes dynamic process over static state.
 It frames the concept not as a final destination or fixed place, but as the continuous, reciprocal activity of achieving and maintaining precise parity.
 This makes equilibrium a foundational principle of relational order and measured interaction within existence.

 When I use the word equilibrium in my work, I mean exactly 'setting of scales equal'.
-This enables:
+This definition:

 Sources